BetaHydri/GetADGroupMembersFSP/README.md

 - `--recursive`: Optional flag to retrieve members recursively from nested groups.
 - `--output-csv-file`: Optional path to save the output as a CSV file.
 - `--csv-delimiter`: Optional delimiter for the CSV file (default is a comma).
-- `--username`: Optional username to connect to Active Directory.
+- `--username`: Optional username to connect to Active Directory in the form `domain\\username`.
 - `--password`: Optional password to connect to Active Directory.
-- `--domain`: Optional domain to connect to Active Directory.

-If the `--username`, `--password`, and `--domain` parameters are not provided, the application will use the current authenticated user context.
+If the `--username` and `--password` parameters are not provided, the application will use the current authenticated user context.

 ## Example
 To retrieve members of the group "Sales" and export to a CSV file: